codota/tabnine-nvim/README.md

 ## Activate (mandatory)

-add this later in your `init.lua`:
+Add this later in your `init.lua`:

 ```lua
 require('tabnine').setup({